Get the reportMore

 Cross-reference IOCs from multiple data sources to quickly identify, pinpoint and neutralize a threats

-EDR vendors may say XDR eats the SIEM market, many SIEM players will wildly re-position to co-opt XDR market energy.
-As a leader in the Cloud SIEM space, here is some practical advice from Sumo Logic based on our customer dialogues and experience in the space:
+EDR vendors may say XDR eats the SIEM market, but many SIEM players will wildly re-position to co-opt XDR market energy.
+As a leader in the Cloud SIEM space, here is some practical advice for you and your security team to consider as your expand your security operations and consider an ideal XDR solution:

 Get deeper than labels into use cases - many use cases being discussed are already done in SIEM, EDR, or both.
 Push XDR vendors/solutions for the net new.